Net Promoter Score (NPS) is a metric that customer experience management (CXM) teams need to track.

 Now that you know what you can measure, let’s break down the components of a Net Promoter Score survey so that you can fine-tune your NPS approach to be the best it can be.

-Usually, an Net Promoter Score survey is made up of two components.
+Usually, a Net Promoter Score survey is made up of two main components.
 The close-ended question (explained above), that gives you a score between 1 and 10, and an open ended question, meant to contextualize your customers’ scores.